devojyoti96/solstar/README.md

 - Developed by the **Devojyoti Kansabanik** and **Surajit Mondal**.
 - Inspired by cutting-edge advancements in GHz solar radio spectral analysis.
-- Special thanks to developers of  and the scientific community for their support.

 ---